-- 7. (1) The standard of care in litigation concerning artificial intelligence should be set so as to encourage responsible innovation and development, encompassing reasonable care to avoid foreseeable injury or loss. - (2) In setting the standard of care, courts should employ a broad interjurisdictional perspective, extending where applicable to - (a) nationally and internationally recognized best practices;255 - (b) national and international regulatory standards;
+7. (1) The standard of care in litigation concerning artificial intelligence should be set so as to encourage responsible innovation and development, encompassing reasonable care to avoid foreseeable injury or loss.

-in the design, development, and operation of artificial intelligence systems.
+(2) In setting the standard of care, courts should employ a broad interjurisdictional perspective, extending where applicable to in the design, development, and operation of artificial intelligence systems.